nicksunderland/genepi.utils/README.md

 ## Download the dbSNP data repository

 Until this is hosted you will need to ask
 <nicholas.sunderland@bristol.ac.uk> for the data files.
-Once you have
+If you are
-the directory you will need to set this in the package - this only needs to be done once.
+working at the Bristol IEU the package should work on BC4.
+If not, ask for the location of the dbSNP `.fst` file directory.
+If you use a custom location for the dbSNP directory you will need to set this in the package - this only needs to be done once per package install.

 ``` r
 set_dbsnp_directory("/path_to_directory/dbsnp")